Child/Adult Abuse & Neglect Hotline: 805-654-3200

 Aging Out of Foster Care

-Recognizing that 18 was too young for most young adults to be without support, a bill was signed into law in September 2010 giving foster youth the option to remain in foster care and receive services and supports until age 21.
-The bill is called the California Fostering Connections to Success Act, and is also known as Assembly Bill 12 (AB12).
-Beginning January 1, 2012, young adults are allowed to remain in Extended Foster Care after they turn 18.
+Recognizing that 18 is too young for most young adults to be without support, Assembly Bill 12 (AB12) was signed into law in September 2010, giving foster youth the option to remain in foster care and receive services and supports until age 21.
+Also known as the California Fostering Connections to Success Act, the bill allows emerging adults to remain in Extended Foster Care after they turn 18.

 This additional time will help them: